 - Education about trash and litter is important.
 Citizens need to remember that Longview, Texas is undeniably one of the most beautiful parts of the finest state in the nation.
 To keep East Texas beautiful citizens must remember throwing trash into public and private areas is never a good way to show community pride and passion.

 Kim Droege, Executive Director of Keep Longview Beautiful commented, “Litter attracts litter and is a serious environmental issue.
 Individuals are more likely to litter in a dirty area.
 By contrast, a clean community discourages littering, adds to community safety aspects and greatly improves overall quality of life.
 Changing a common behavior, like littering, starts with all of us.
 Each person must accept responsibility for their actions and influence the acts of others at home, at school, in your place of business, and in the community at large.
 Keep Longview Beautiful hopes many more passionate folks will step up, stop littering, Adopt a Street, beautify their neighborhoods and spread the word about the importance of a cleaner, greener city.”

-Keep Longview Beautiful will soon have oversight of a new Adopt A Street campaign to help combat litter issues in our community.
+Keep Longview Beautiful took oversight of the Adopt a Street campaign in January of 2016 to help combat litter issues in our community.
 Passionate citizens interested in a cleaner, greener Longview are asked to contact Keep Longview Beautiful at KLB@LongviewTexas.gov.
 For more information about the Litter Index please visit KeepLongviewBeautiful.org.

-Rhodora Bivens, David Simmons, Billy Lee, Jan Simmons, Dionne Lott, Mike Wigington and Kim Droege
+David Simmons, Dionne Lott, Larry Frazier, Lonnie Noth and Kim Droege